Season outlook: Defense will be the difference

-Last year’s efforts landed three Thunderbirds on the all-region team and three on the all-tournament team (Vivien Rechlin, Madison Legerski, Kira Schaefer, and Sydney Marchant all earned post-season honors).
+Last year’s efforts landed two Thunderbirds on the all-region team and four on the all tournament team (Madison Legerski, Ashley Seiler, Alicia Hedlund, and Kacie Chinen all earned post-season honors).

-The team will start the season with another tough schedule this year.
-They will be playing top pre-season ranking teams that will challenge them from day one.
-“We will need to find that team leadership,” Sharman says.
+The team will start the season with another tough schedule this year, playing top preseason ranked teams that will challenge them from day one.
+“We will need to find that team leadership,” Sharman said.
 “Along with that we need to communicate well on the floor.”

 “We feel that this is a great freshman recruiting class.
 They are all capable of doing great things and we will have a difficult time deciding how to put players in the right position to make us great.
 This freshman group is going to be fun to watch and they are going to be very competitive, but they are going to need to grow fast,” said Sharman.